CCExtractor/website/content/docs/ideas_page_for_summer_of_code_2022.md

  **Best core tool tasks**

-We're added a difficulty level to all our [open issues on GitHub](https://github.com/CCExtractor/ccextractor/issues).
+We're added a difficulty level to most of our [open issues on GitHub](https://github.com/CCExtractor/ccextractor/issues).
 Best thing you can do is head there and see if you are able to fix some of the easy ones and work your way up.
 We don't expect you to be able to do the hard ones but we'd be impressed if you did :-)